About the Blog Stack

 - develop — all work lands here first.

-- staging — a pull request from develop to staging triggers a GitHub Actions build pipeline that runs the full build, validates configuration, checks Disqus identifiers, and deploys the output to GitHub Pages.
+- staging — a pull request from develop to staging triggers a GitHub Actions build pipeline that runs the full build, validates configuration, and deploys the output to GitHub Pages.
 This gives a live pre-production environment where the full site can be browsed before anything touches S3.

 - main — a pull request from staging to main triggers the production deploy: Astro build, S3 sync, and a CloudFront cache invalidation.